erickvasm/dotfiles/doc/Installation.md

 * Clone this repository to your home directory: https://github.com/erickvasm/dotfiles.git

-* Run the install script for windows:
+* Run the install script for windows in administrator mode:
 ```bash
 cd .dotfiles/os/windows
 ./windows.ps1